A pop cellist sold out Budweiser Stage

 Good afternoon everyone.
 I imagine most of you don’t spend much time thinking about the gossip circling the world of classical music, but a sold-out Stjepan Hauser show at Budweiser Stage this week gives me an opportunity to get you up to speed.

 Hauser, a classically-trained cellist, did not come to Toronto to perform Bach’s Cello Suite No. 1 or Camille Saint-Saës’s The Swan, but Celine Dion’s My Heart Will Go On, Justin Bieber's Despacito, and roughly ten other songs that are equally embedded in our collective consciousness.
 This month he’ll go on to perform at the Bell Centre in Montréal and Radio City Music Hall in New York City, before starting the European leg of his tour.
 As traditional concert halls struggle to fill seats, you’d think this guy would be considered a hero.
-But actually, quite a lot of people have a problem with him.
+But actually, quite a few people have a problem with him.

 Obsessed with this Toronto man who has spent his adult life collecting Apple merchandise.
 He’s selling some of it this weekend at Curato Gallery.